ocaml/dune/doc/foreign-code.rst

 ******************************
-Dealing with foreign libraries
+Dealing with Foreign Libraries
 ******************************

 The OCaml programming language can interface with libraries written in foreign languages such as C. This section explains how to do this with Dune.
-Note that it does not cover how to write the C stubs themselves, this is covered by the
+Note that it does not cover how to write the C stubs themselves, but this is covered by the
 `OCaml manual <https://caml.inria.fr/pub/docs/manual-ocaml/intfc.html>`_.

 More precisely, this section covers:

-- how to add C/C++ stubs to an OCaml library;
+- How to add C/C++ stubs to an OCaml library
-- how to pass specific compilation flags for compiling the stubs;
+- How to pass specific compilation flags for compiling the stubs
-- how to build a library with a foreign build system.
+- How to build a library with a foreign build system

-Note that in general Dune has limited support for building source files written in foreign languages.
-This support is suitable for most OCaml projects containing C stubs, but is too limited for building complex libraries written in C or other languages.
+In general, Dune has limited support for building source files written in foreign languages.
+This support is suitable for most OCaml projects containing C stubs, but it is too limited for building complex libraries written in C or other languages.
 For such cases, Dune can integrate a foreign build system into a normal Dune build.

-Adding C/C++ stubs to an OCaml library
+Adding C/C++ Stubs to an OCaml Library
 ======================================

 To add C stubs to an OCaml library, simply list the C files without